-Extended team or team extension is when a project team is expanded by the hiring of remote team members through a team extension provider.
-The extended team members working remotely report to the same management as the in-house team, they work side-by-side with the in-house team on any projects, and participate in all meetings, but all their necessary resources – computers, office space, etc – are supplied by the team extension provider.
+Extended team, dedicated team or team extension is when a project team is expanded by the hiring of remote team members through a team extension provider.
+The extended team members working remotely report to the same management as the in-house team, they work side-by-side with the in-house team on any projects, and participate in all meetings, but all their necessary resources – computers, office space, HR, etc – are supplied by the team extension provider.

 Under the team extension model you are responsible for managing your own project even though the work is being done by external contractors.
 Under an out-sourcing model the project management would also be handled externally.

 The benefits of the team extension model are that you have complete control over the project and complete visibility into how it is progressing.
 You can spot, diagnose and fix any problems as soon as they occur.

 The drawback of the team extension model is that you need a competent project manager inhouse in order to see the project to successful completion.

 The extended team model, or the extended development team model, is just the team extension model by another name.
 You will see both used online.
 Which one an author favours depends mostly on which region they’re in.

 The dedicated team model is yet another term for the team extension model.
 It is used to make explicit that the team members you contract through your service provider are focused purely on your project.
 While this is the default whether you call it an extended team model or team extension model, it does serve to differentiate it from out-sourcing, where you have no control over team continuity.

 The core team is made up of inhouse employees who established the project and were solely responsible for moving the project forward before a team extension is added to the effort.